Last Updated on 9th December 2021

 Requirements on arrival and departure

 It is crucial that you fully understand what you need to do when you arrive at your destination (quarantine, testing, social distancing, and mask-wearing) and similarly when you leave.
-Many destinations now require proof of a negative COVID-19 test for entry and exit, and understanding the local health and hygiene restrictions will be key to a good experience.
+Many destinations now require proof of a negative COVID-19 test for entry and exit, or a same day PCR test.
+If you are required to undertake a same day PCR test, just do a web search in your current location for local testing providers.
+For example, if you’re in Atlanta, enter same day travel testing Atlanta in the search bar.
 You will also want to research what you actually can do at your chosen destination and discover what is open in terms of attractions, leisure options, and restaurants.

 Decide what your personal risk level and requirements are

 It will be super important to consider your own comfort and concern levels when you plan a trip.
 If you are still nervous about international travel, it might be worth planning a vacation close to home or choosing a cruise itinerary that matches your needs perfectly.
 Looking closely at how people are currently behaving at your vacation destination will let you know how comfortable you will feel there.